Toughee/myNetTag-React/README.md

 # myNetTag-React

-Second version of an existing app I developed.

-Provides a brief summary of your location and device data
+Provides a brief summary of your location and device data.

 ## Information it provides

 - Your timezone
-- Your current browser information
-- Your Operating system
+- Your operating system

 ### Tools used